wilsonmar/LoadRunner/js_date_lib.md

 CHALLENGE: Initially, return a static value in the format expected to ensure that the script connects.

-4. Copy the sample JavaScript below and past it in file lr_js_date_lib.js.
+7. Copy the sample initial JavaScript below and paste it at the bottom of new file lr_js_date_lib.js.

-PROTIP: At the top of the file are Doxygen tags for automatic generation of cross-reference documentation.

 ```
-/* /file lr_js_date_lib.js
-   /desc returns dates
-    Example of caller:
-    web_js_run(
-        "Code=getWorkingAdultBirthDate('YYYY-MM-DD');",
-        "ResultParam=BirthYYYYMMDD",
-        SOURCES,
-        "File=lr_js_date_lib.js", ENDITEM,
-        LAST);
-*/

 function getWorkingAdultBirthDate( in_format ){
     // 2015 - 25 = 1990
     return "1990-05-03";